Jay Rayner

 Jay Rayner (born 14 September 1966) is an English journalist and food critic.
-After editing the Leeds Student newspaper while at university, he spent time at the The Observer, The Independent on Sunday, and The Mail on Sunday before returning to The Observer in 1996.
-He became a restaurant critic in 1999 and developed a reputation for acerbity in his columns, with several going viral including a takedown of Paris restaurant Le Cinq.
+After editing the Leeds Student newspaper while at university, he wrote for The Observer, The Independent on Sunday, and The Mail on Sunday before returning to The Observer in 1996.

+Rayner became a restaurant critic in 1999 and developed a reputation for acerbity.
+Several of his reviews have been widely shared online, including a takedown of the Paris restaurant Le Cinq.
 Rayner has also been published in Esquire, Granta and Cosmopolitan, the last as a sex columnist.
-He left The Observer in 2025 and is currently working at the Financial Times.
+In 2025, he transferred from The Observer to the Financial Times.

-Rayner has also published numerous books including a book about the 1947 BSAA Avro Lancastrian Star Dust accident, three compendiums of his columns, several works of fiction, and several works about food including a cookbook.
-Outside of writing, he has presented The Kitchen Cabinet and the Out to Lunch podcast and has judged numerous cooking shows for numerous broadcasters including MasterChef.
-His sour demeanour on that medium earned him the epithet "Acid Rayner".
+Rayner has published books, including a book about the 1947 BSAA Avro Lancastrian Star Dust accident, three compendiums of his columns, several works of fiction, and several works about food, including a cookbook.
+Rayner has presented the BBC program The Kitchen Cabinet and the podcast Out to Lunch and has judged numerous cooking shows for broadcasters including MasterChef, where he was nicknamed "Acid Rayner".
 In 2012, he founded a jazz band, the Jay Rayner Quartet, which changed its name to the Jay Rayner Sextet in 2022.

 Early life and newspaper journalism

 Rayner was born in the London Borough of Brent on 14 September 1966 to actor Desmond Rayner and journalist Claire Rayner, and was raised in Harrow on the Hill, London.
 He and his brother and sister are of Jewish descent, though he is non-observant.
 Rayner attended the independent Haberdashers' Aske's Boys' School and attracted headlines after being suspended in May 1983 for smoking cannabis.
 He was inspired to become a writer aged 14 by the Daily Mail miscellany column Dermot Purgavie's America and studied politics at the University of Leeds, where he was editor of the Leeds Student newspaper, having selected the university with the intention of holding the post.
 While there, he met Pat Gordon-Smith, whom he subsequently married.

-After graduating in 1988, Rayner spent as a year editing a tabloid student newspaper before being hired as a researcher by The Observer, a Sunday magazine then owned by The Guardian newspaper.
+After graduating in 1988, Rayner spent a year editing a tabloid student newspaper before being hired as a researcher by The Observer, a Sunday magazine then owned by The Guardian newspaper.
 He spent a few months there as its diary columnist, once making the front page of The Observers arts section with an interview with Sammy Davis Jr., before spending a few years working freelance and for other newspapers including the Independent on Sunday and the Night and Day supplement of The Mail on Sunday.
 Among his works during this period was an Esquire piece co-written with Gordon-Smith about their fertility troubles.
 He also spent time as a sex columnist for Cosmopolitan before returning to The Observer in 1996 as a generalist.